hmongdev/yang2674/README.md

 ## Description

-Howdy folks!
-I just graduated from Prime Digital Academy and am very excited to pursue my first software job.
-I'm looking forward to learning AS MUCH AS possible in my first 30-60-90 days, wearing different hats, and growing my skills/experiences as a full-stack developer.
+I a full-stack bootcamp graduate and am excited to pursue my first software job.
+I love building beautiful, intuitive frontend designs, and growing my skills/experiences as a full-stack developer.
+In my free time, I'm teaching myself how to code, working out at the gym, and growing my YouTube channel.

 ## Screenshots